Abdul Majeed Abdullah

+Abdul Majeed Abdullah (عبدالمجيد عبدالله; born 3 August 1962) is a Saudi singer, composer, and actor.
+He is one of the most well-known performers of popular music in Middle East.

+Biography

-Abdul Majeed Abdullah (Arabic: عبدالمجيد عبدالله; born 3 August 1962) is a Saudi singer, composer, and actor.
-One of the most well-known performers of popular music in Middle East, he started his musical career after being discovered by his mentor Ibrahim Sultan, who accompanied a young Abdul Majeed to Jeddah where he started singing on a local radio station.
+Abdul Majeed Abdullah started his musical career after being discovered by his mentor Ibrahim Sultan, who accompanied a young Abdul Majeed to Jeddah where he started singing on a local radio station.

 Since then he has released many albums and singles to this day.
 He regularly performs at many local and international music festivals.
 In 2019, he was honored with a star on Dubai Walk of Fame.
 In 2020, he, along with 12 other Saudi artistes, was featured in a national song titled "Salam from Saudi Arabia", which was a major collaborative effort with Rotana Audio Visual, Saudi Arabia's General Entertainment Authority (GEA).

-Personal life

 Abdul Majeed Abdullah has three children namely Abdullah, Muhammed, & Manar.
-In 2020, his son Mohamed Abdul Majeed Abdullah launched his musical career with the release of his first single "Ya Bakhty Fek".
+In 2020, his son Mohamed Abdul Majeed Abdullah launched his career with the release of his first single "Ya Bakhty Fek".

-In March 2020, he closed his official Twitter account after some users circulated his responses to some offensive tweets by unknown accounts.